fedebayer/c--oop-programs/README.md

 * Achieve knowledge and practise developing OOP programs and learning it's principles.
 * Achieve advanced knowledge and use of C#.
-* Know and use Software Tools,Visual Studio, Console apps, etc.
+* Know and use Software Tools, Visual Studio, Console apps, etc.